 Alcohol does not have the health benefits that media and (industry funded) research reports have led us to believe.
-Alcohol depresses the immune system by weakening the spleen (a major contributor of antibodies whose job it is to tackle viruses and bacteria in the body).
+Alcohol depresses the immune system by weakening the spleen (a major contributor of antibodies whose job it is to tackle pathogens in the body).

 Alcohol also degenerates the brain similar to coffee (as per Dr. Amen's brain scan revelations shown in the article).

-Kombucha & jun are gentler than the above, but can still worsen candida overgrowth and blow out the spleen due to its sugar/caffeine/alcohol content.
+Kombucha & jun are gentler than the above, but can still worsen fungal/bacterial overgrowth and blow out the spleen due to its sugar/caffeine/alcohol content.